 At airport security passengers with insulin pumps can opt for a hand search or other screening options.
 You will need to carry a letter from your doctor confirming your situation which should be handed to the security officer.
 This applies to all EU airports which should be aware of the requirement

-There have been some concerns about possible effects of airport security screening equipment on insulin pumps.
+There have been some concerns about the possible effects of airport security screening equipment on insulin pumps.
 Unfortunately the different pump manufacturers do not all give the same advice.
 This varies from assurance that the pumps can safely go through any screening equipment, including X-ray equipment, to advice that the equipment may be affected by even the low-dose X-ray equipment used in some whole body scanners.

 If you use an insulin pump, it is therefore important to contact the manufacturer of the particular pump that you use for advice.
 It is also sensible to contact your airline and the airports you will travel through to find out their requirements if the manufacturer advises that your pump cannot go through some screening equipment.